ErikMinekus/sm-ripext/curl/docs/INSTALL.md

 # Unix

-A normal Unix installation is made in three or four steps (after you've unpacked the source archive):
+A normal Unix installation is made in three or four steps (after you have unpacked the source archive):

-    ./configure
+    ./configure --with-openssl [--with-gnutls --with-wolfssl]
     make
     make test (optional)
     make install

+(Adjust the configure line accordingly to use the TLS library you want.)

 You probably need to be root when doing the last command.